Ice hockey in popular culture: Canada

 Because of hockey's huge popularity in Canada, it is considered one of the most important elements of Canadian pop culture.
 Hockey is central in homegrown television and movies such as the CBC Television series Hockey: A People's History and Hockeyville, the Global TV reality show Making The Cut: Last Man Standing, as well as scripted shows like CTV's Power Play (1998–2000) and Showcase's Rent-a-Goalie (2006–2008).
 In the popular Canadian animated series The Raccoons, ice hockey played a big role in the 1981 special 'The Raccoons on Ice'.
 CBC and its French language division, SRC, have made several entries into the He Shoots, He Scores/Lance et Compte franchise.
 The original series was filmed in both French and English, while subsequent series and movies have just been in French.
 The CBC premiered the hockeydrama MVP in January 2008.
-Long running Canadian comedy series, The Red Green Show, incorporated a hockey reference on each program as Red Green would end each show by saying: "Keep your stick on the ice."
+Long running Canadian comedy series The Red Green Show incorporated a hockey reference on each program as Red Green would end each show by saying, "Keep your stick on the ice."
+Popular television comedy series Letterkenny creator Jared Keeso prominently featured ice hockey in that Crave /Bell Media production.
+Before Letterkenny ended, Keeso created a hockey specific spinoff series which he writes as well as plays the eponymous character "Shoresy", Captain of the Sudbury Blueberry Bulldogs, who vows the team will never lose again.
+It has been praised by fans who watched the Letterkenny series as well as new viewers who tuned in for the hockey.
+Critics often remark on its authenticity to both the sport and those who participate in it.
+Letterkenny director Jacob Tierney headed the creation of an upcoming ice hockey romance series, Heated Rivalry, set to premiere on Crave in November 2025.